-I want to talk about the 5 repetitive behaviors I have with adult autism, and one of them I’ve done since I was two years old – so 46 years, and I recently stopped doing it.
+I want to talk about the 5 repetitive behaviors I have with adult autism, and one of them I have done since I was two years old – so 46 years, and I recently stopped doing it.
 So stay till the very end because we’re going to reveal it.

 Repetitive Behaviors I Have with Adult Autism

-So first on the list that I’ve done with my autistic behavior is tapping.
+So first on the list that I have done with my autistic behavior is tapping.

 Number 5 – Tapping